PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 ---

 <a id="mathematics-statistics-probability"></a>

 ## 🔢 Mathematics, Statistics & Probability

 <a id="mathematics-statistics-probability-mathematics"></a>

 ### Mathematics

 A collection of resources for learning and applying mathematics and statistics, particularly in the context of data science and machine learning.

 - [General statistics, mathematical programming, and numerical/scientific computing scripts and notebooks in Python.](https://github.com/tirthajyoti/Stats-Maths-with-Python) - Collection of Python scripts and notebooks for statistics and mathematics.
 - [Introduction to Statistics and Basics of Mathematics for Data Science - The Hacker's Way.](https://github.com/amitkaps/hackermath) - Resource for learning statistics and mathematics for data science.
 - [Mathematics for Machine Learning (Book + Jupyter Notebooks).](https://github.com/mml-book/mml-book.github.io) - Comprehensive resource for mathematics in machine learning.
 - [Calculus and Optimization for Machine Learning.](https://github.com/jonkrohn/ML-foundations) - Focus on calculus and optimization techniques for ML.
-- [Probabilistic Programming and Bayesian Methods (Python).](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) - Resource for learning Bayesian methods in Python.
 - [Khan Academy - Math for Data Science.](https://www.khanacademy.org/math) - Free online courses covering various math topics.
 - [Towards Data Science - Math Section.](https://towardsdatascience.com/tagged/mathematics) - Articles and resources on mathematics for data science.
 - [Fast.ai - Computational Linear Algebra.](https://github.com/fastai/numerical-linear-algebra) - Resource for learning linear algebra computationally.